 - option to purchase extra leave per year.

-More information about the Department’s employment conditions can be found in the Public Service General Agreement (PSGA).
+More information about the Department’s employment conditions can be found in the Public Sector CSA Agreement.

 Professional learning and development